Anxiety vs. Depression

 - Trouble thinking or concentrating

 For your symptoms to be considered depression, you need to have them most of the day, almost every day, for at least 2 weeks.
 And they shouldn't have a medical cause, like a thyroid problem.
-Your doctor can check you for medical conditions that cause depression symptoms.
+Your doctor can check you for medical conditions that cause symptoms like those of depression.

 What Is Anxiety?